When Not to Sign a Severance Agreement

 - A “no-rehire” clause: If you sign an agreement with this clause, it means you confirm that you will never work for the company again.
 This item also has a shaky legal foundation.
 The Equal Employment Opportunity Commission opposes these clauses and has claimed they constitute retaliation.

-What Happens If I Refuse to Sign a Severance Agreement?
+What Happens When You Refuse a Severance Package?

 Like any legally binding contract, you can walk away from a severance offer at no detriment to yourself.
 Although negotiation isn’t always an option, some companies may work on making the severance package more enticing to you.
 However, if you refuse to sign the contract and want to file suit, your next step should be consulting with an employment contract attorney who understands the laws in your state.
 Because employment law is complex and the parties almost always settle outside of court, it’s in your best interest to seek experienced counsel before pursuing legal action.